HIS 135: WORLD MYTHOLOGY

 Books

 **The different course books rest at the very centre of the curriculum.
 They will serve as the focal point for our bi-weekly seminars and for several different assignments.
-It is fundamentally important that you access these books throughout the semester.
+It is fundamentally important that you acquire these books and then access them throughout the semester.
 They are available for purchase at the NIC Bookstore.
 I have also provided links to e-text editions below.
 The Sanders translation of the Epic of Gilgamesh is available on-line in an audio edition.

 Shomit Dutta,ed., Greek Tragedy (New York: Penguin Classics, 2004).